Nawfal-Ahmed/Python-Firewall/README.md

 Expected: either curl: (7) Failed to connect... (if iptables returns RST) or curl hangs and eventually times out (if packets are dropped).
-Say: “Now the server is unreachable because the firewall dropped/blocked the port.”

 Show iptables rule was added